Volkswagen moves to appease angry customers, workers

 ($1 = 0.9289 euro)

-(Additional reporting David Morgan in Washington and Alexandria Sage in San Francisco; Writing by Bernard Orr; Editing by Joe White and Matthew Lewis)
+(Additional reporting David Morgan in Washington; Writing by Bernard Orr; Editing by Joe White and Matthew Lewis)